 - State value proposition, who you are, and how frequent your emails will be

-- Send a welcome email ASAP after someone has opted in.
-A large majority of people will check!
+- Send a welcome email soon after someone has opted in.
+A vast majority of people will open it!

-You must start the relationship on a positive note.
-Don’t add too much content, every information in the welcome email should be relevant and straight to the point so people can get an idea of what’s yet to come.
+You must start your relationship with the customer on a positive note.
+Do not add too much content; be relevant and straightforward so everyone can get an idea of what is to come.

 Step 3 – Subject Lines

-As mentioned, a person’s inbox can be chaotic, busy, and filled as businesses are competing for attention.
+As mentioned, a person’s inbox can be chaotic and busy as brands are competing for attention.
 The very first thing someone will see is the subject line so you must grab the top spot as much as you can.
-Don’t overdo it and ensure you’re not being pushy as you may end up in the spam folder by an unhappy unsubscriber.
 Thus, there are few things that you must avoid in order to keep the rates low, such as:

-- ALL CAPS – Don’t you feel that when reading a text that’s all caps, that person is yelling at you?
-If you want to be professional and avoid triggering spam filters, you must ensure that you’re using standard text
+- ALL CAPS – This makes it seem like someone is shouting at you.
+If you want to be professional and avoid triggering spam filters, you must ensure that you are using standard text

-- Aggressive text – Seriously, a small percentage of people are going to open the email if you say something along the lines of “Open me!
+- Aggressive text – A small percentage of people are going to open your email if you say something along the lines of “Open me!
 I have something important”.
 These bully tactics will potentially bring you numerous unsubscribes

 - Spam triggers – You must stay away from the triggers as much as you possibly can.
 This is why you should always avoid using words such as “free”, “discount”, and “now”.
 People will not even have a chance of opening the campaign as it can be sent straight to the spam folder

-You must be short, snappy, and fun when creating subject lines.
-The businesses that have low unsubscribe rates are those that have grasped the notion of good email marketing practices.
+Create short, snappy, and fun subject lines.
+The companies that have low email unsubscribe rates are those that have grasped the notion of good email marketing practices.

 Everyone has an opinion and they will happily share it with you as long as you ask.
-Hence, if someone has unsubscribed, you should ask them why they’re leaving, how you could improve, and what you can do to make them stay.
-Don’t worry, there are numerous tools that you can do in order to create a reliable survey.
+Hence, if someone has unsubscribed, you should ask them why they are leaving, how you could improve, and what you can do to make them stay.
+Do not worry, there are numerous tools that you can do in order to create a reliable survey.